byarcnine/open-agent-kit-core/README.md

 use this option if you want to run the app locally without any changes.

-1. Get your OpenAI API key.
-You can get it from [here](https://platform.openai.com/api-keys)
+1. Get your OpenAI, Google, xAi or Anthropic API key (you can use many other models as well - go with the "advanced" option to use a different model)
 2. Run the following command to start the app

 ```bash